holden-harris/SREM-data-synthesis/Water-quality/Compile-WQ-data/README.md

 # Water Quality Data Synthesis (Suwannee Estuary)

-## Purpose
+### Purpose
-Compile, harmonize, and summarize water-quality observations from seven monitoring sources into daily and monthly datasets (with river‐flow covariates) for use in Ecospace spatial–temporal driver maps and model fitting.
+Compile, harmonize, and summarize water-quality observations from seven monitoring sources into daily and monthly datasets (with river-flow covariates) for use in Ecospace spatial–temporal driver maps and model fitting.

-## Outputs (written by the script)
+### Outputs (written by the script)

 | Output File | Description |
 |--------------|-------------|